CumulusNetworks/docs/content/cumulus-netq-31/Cumulus-NetQ-Admin-User-Guide/Lifecycle-Management.md

 1. From the Upgrade History dashboard, find the job of interest.

-    {{<figure src="/images/netq/lcm-upgrade-switches-upg-history-fail-summary-300.png" width="700">}}
+    {{<figure src="/images/netq/lcm-upgrade-switches-upg-history-fail-summary-310.png" width="700">}}

 2. Click {{<img src="https://icons.cumulusnetworks.com/52-Arrows-Diagrams/01-Arrows/arrow-down-1.svg" height="18" width="18">}}.

 3. Click {{<img src="https://icons.cumulusnetworks.com/52-Arrows-Diagrams/01-Arrows/arrow-right-1.svg" height="18" width="18">}}.

-    {{<figure src="/images/netq/lcm-upgrade-switches-upgrade-error-open-300.png" width="700">}}
+    {{<figure src="/images/netq/lcm-upgrade-switches-upgrade-error-open-310.png" width="700">}}

-    Note in this example, all of the pre-upgrade tasks were successful, but backup failed on the spine switches.
+    In this example, all of the pre-upgrade tasks were successful, but the spine switches were unreachable.
+Checking the status of the switches, they were rotten.

 4. Double-click on an error to view a more detailed error message.

     This example, shows that the upgrade failure was due to bad switch access credentials.
 You would need to fix those and then create a new upgrade job.

     {{<figure src="/images/netq/lcm-upgrade-switches-upgrade-error-message-300.png" width="700">}}

+    This example shows that only one spine switch was upgraded and three failed to be upgraded and failed to roll back to the original release.

+    {{<figure src="/images/netq/lcm-upgrade-switches-upgrade-rollback-error-310.png" width="700">}}

 #### Reasons for Upgrade Failure